 Objectives

-The objective of this procedure is to detail how feasibility studies shall be addressed across The Company - TO interface and, in the case of a Customer Feasibility Study the TO - TO interface.
+The objective of this procedure is to detail how feasibility studies shall be addressed across The Company - TO interface and the TO - TO interface.
 It is designed to enable the Parties to discharge their responsibilities under the STC and to ensure that responsibilities are clear.

-The objective of this procedure is to deal with feasibility studies for major development studies, but it is not intended for this process to be followed for every request, e.g. where minor information is required from another Party.
+The objective of this procedure is to deal with feasibility studies for major development studies and The Company’s network services procurement exercises, but it is not intended for this process to be followed for every request, e.g. where minor information is required from another Party.
 The STCP Information Request Form (STCP 12-1 Data Exchange) can be used for circumstances where this STCP is not deemed appropriate.

+Nuclear Site Licence Provision - When following this process where this may interact with, impact upon or fall within the boundary of a Nuclear Site Licence holder's site, or may otherwise have any form of affect and/or implication for a nuclear power station, consideration must be given to the relevant provisions of the applicable Nuclear Site Licence Provisions Agreement, the CUSC Bilateral Connection Agreement for that site, paragraph 6.9.5 of the CUSC and Section G3 of the SO/TO Code to ensure compliance with all of these obligations.

-Background
+Background – Customer Feasibility Study

 A customer may request a feasibility study as either a pre-cursor to a new/modified connection application or as a speculative request.
 The scope of study may include a detailed analysis of the National Electricity Transmission System to cover all issues such as connection options, infrastructure, construction, project timescales, balancing market issues, costs, charging issues, risks etc. Such a detailed scope may require involvement of TO(s) and The Company.